Nerd Street Gamers raises $11.5 million for digital esports platform

 The new money comes from San Francisco venture capital firm Founders Fund.
 Previously, Nerd Street Gamers raised nearly $12 million from Philadelphia discount retailer Five Below (and others) to build esports Localhost facilities that house leagues, training camps, tournaments, and showcases.

-Meanwhile, Nerd Street’s Twitch Channel, where the company live-broadcasts its tournaments, grew over 1,100% in minutes watched and went from 20,000 followers to 95,000 over the past year.
+Meanwhile, Nerd Street’s Twitch Channel, where the company live-broadcasts its tournaments, grew over 4,066% in minutes watched and grew from 13,000 followers to over 120,000 this past year.
 I asked how the company was dealing with the closing of the centers.

 “One major way we’re addressing the current climate is through our new digital subscription service,” said John Fazio, CEO of Nerd Street Gamers, in an email to GamesBeat.
 “Because we’ve had to shut down our physical venues during the pandemic, we are truly seeing now more than ever the severe access gap in technology for young people across the country to participate in remote learning, let alone play games, because of a lack of home internet access.
 To address this, Nerd Street Gamers recently announced a subscription service that ensures that students and gamers will have the affordable access to the technology necessary to participate in the awesome social opportunities that esports can provide despite the pandemic (and beyond it).”